na-na-hi/renget/archive/rzimh.md

 “Why did you have his letter?”
 Inigo said, his knight armor glowing around him.

 “Jenkins helped Drekus find Oomori.
-He good information-man.
-Now he is gone, Drekus find Oomori no more.”
+He good information man.
+Now he is gone, Drekus find him no more.”

 Inigo gestured to the remnants of Mr. Oomori laying on the ground.
 "Why were you so angry with him?"

 Drekus stomped his foot, cracking the pavement.
-"Oomori evil man!
+"Evil man!
 Take from Drekus.
 Revenge will be had on Charlatan!
 Drekus gets revenge!"

 "He wronged you," Inigo said.
 "Revenge is understandable.
 But these other men here," he pointed to the bloody and beaten masked figures, "They didn't hurt you, did they?"